jasontankapps/conlang-toolbox-translations/README.md

 #### info.syllablesStartIsOverview

-This section is the beginning of the Syllables help page, and not shown on the Overview page.
+This section is the beginning of the Syllables help page, but is only shown on the Overview page.

 ```javascript
 [